Xavman42/bell_and_shor_take_the_spinductor_for_a_walk/README.md

 The second extension you need is a class which handles the spinductor.
 While there's a very good chance you don't own your own spinductor, it is pretty baked into the code at this point, and I'm not confident this SuperCollider code will run without it.
-To install the class, download Spinductor.sc and save it in the same extension directory where you put the FluCoMa folder.
+To install the class, download `Spinductor.sc` and save it in the same extension directory where you put the FluCoMa folder.

-With those two extensions installed, you should in principle be able to run Bell_and_Shor_Take_the_Spinductor_for_a_Walk.scd.
+With those two extensions installed, you should in principle be able to run `Bell_and_Shor_Take_the_Spinductor_for_a_Walk.scd`.
 Click somewhere after line 6, hit Ctrl/CMD+ENTER, and you should hear some sine-tones that will keep doing their thing for a day or so.
 I tried to be verbose in my comments and naming-conventions, but it's sloppy code for sure.
 I think it's understandable, but I wouldn't use this as a reference for good coding practice in SuperCollider.